jenstornell/tinyDrawer.js/readme.md

 ## Usage

 It just can't get any simpler than this.
+There is also an example in `index.php`.

 ### CSS